 The first version of turboCAP was used with the Tanana Valley Watershed Association and partners to develop a Watershed Resource Action Plan (WRAP) for the Chena River Watershed in Alaska.
 The plan’s results are reflected in the example workbook: turboCAP Excel Workbook – No Macros – Chena River.

-Instructions, hints and worksheets for completing a “credible first iteration” CAP using the turboCAP approach are under development and partially available on the website.
+Instructions, hints and worksheets for completing a “credible first iteration” CAP using the turboCAP approach are available on the website.

 Landscape Conservation Forecasting